Has your baby been refusing the bottle, whether suddenly or from day one? Overcoming bottle refusal is possible with these effective tips!

 But in this case, it’s worth a shot to do just that.

-Instead of storing the milk in the fridge, see if she’ll take your freshly pumped milk in a bottle.
+Instead of storing the milk in the fridge, see if she’ll take your recently pumped milk in a bottle.
 Drinking warm, familiar milk might make her more likely to take to the bottle than if it were stored in the fridge for a length of time.

 As she gets used to the bottle, she’ll hopefully then be more open to drinking stored milk as well, even if it’s not freshly pumped.

-4. Feed more often
+4. Feed baby more often

 The biggest worry many of us have with bottle refusal is the lack of calories the baby is taking.
-After all, the more she pushes the bottle away, the less milk she’s consuming.
+After all, the more she pushes the bottle away, the less breast milk or formula she’s consuming.
 You worry she isn’t gaining weight, or that she’ll wake up throughout the night to feed.

-Since she’s only willing to drink a few ounces a time, see what happens if you feed her smaller amounts, but more frequently.
+Since she’s only willing to drink a few ounces at a time, see what happens if you feed her smaller amounts, but more frequently.

 Let’s say she’s supposed to drink a four-ounce bottle in the afternoon.
 Try preparing bottles with only one or two ounces at a time, but feed them to her every hour or so.
 This is especially useful if she’s willing to drink from the bottle, but only in small amounts.